 President: Gjorge Ivanov

-Professor Gjorgje Ivanov was sworn in as Macedonia's fourth democratically-elected president on 12 May 2009, following his victory in the second round of the presidential election.
+Professor Gjorgje Ivanov was sworn in as Macedonia's fourth democratically-elected president on 12 May 2009.
+He was re-elected in April 2014.

 Although he was put forward as a presidential candidate by the governing VMRO-DPMNE party, he is not a member.

 His predecessor, Social Democrat Branko Crvenkovski, who was elected in 2004, won praise in the West for supporting reconciliation with the substantial Albanian minority.

 North Macedonia's presidents are directly elected for a five-year term.
 The president appoints the prime minister, and legislative power is vested in parliament.